 The vast majority of people who take or view photographs or videos of children do so for entirely innocent and legitimate reasons.
-Sadly, some people abuse children through taking or distributing images, so we must ensure that we have some safeguards in place.
+Sadly, some people abuse children through taking or distributing images, so the school will ensure that there are some safeguards in place.

-To protect pupils we will:
+To protect pupils the school will:

-- seek parental consent for photographs to be taken or published (for example, on our website or in newspapers or publications) - use only the pupil's first name with an image - ensure pupils are appropriately dressed - encourage pupils to tell us if they are worried about any photographs that are taken of them.
+- seek parental consent for photographs to be taken or published (for example, on our website or in newspapers or publications). - use only the pupil's first name with an image. - ensure pupils are appropriately dressed . - encourage pupils to tell us if they are worried about any photographs that are taken of them.

-E-Safety
+e-Safety

-Our pupils increasingly use electronic equipment on a daily basis to access the internet and share content and images via social networking sites including Facebook, Twitter, MSN, Tumblr, Snapchat and Instagram, although these are not accessible at school.
+Pupils increasingly use electronic equipment on a daily basis to access the internet and share content and images via social networking sites including Facebook, Twitter, MSN, Tumblr, Snapchat and Instagram.